Changes to Cyber Security every CISO needs to know about in 2022

 • The cybersecurity talent gap has widened in 2021

-• Vacancies for cyber security professionals in the US are indicated to have grown by around 38% between 2019 and 2022.
+• Vacancies for cybersecurity professionals in the US are indicated to have grown by around 38% between 2019 and 2022.

 • Nearly 43% of cyber attacks happened to small businesses